jonnytullis/nhl-profiles-react/README.md

 # NHL Profile App
 I built this app for the SportRadar front-end exercise.
+It includes the following features:
+* Dashboard to browse NHL teams organized by Conference/Division
+* Team profile page (can deep-link)
+* Player profile page (can deep-link)
+* Client-side search for teams and players

-## Tools
+## Pre-requisites
 In order to run this app, you must have the following tools installed:
 * Node (v16.18.1)
 * NPM (8.19.2)